ValentinoWang/THU_SDS_24Spring/LoRA_Demo/README.md

-# Parameter-Efficient Fine-Tuning for Large Models: A Comprehensive Survey
+# Small Demo for LoRA method

-## Overview
+# Overview
 This project demonstrates the implementation of Low-Rank Adaptation (LoRA) for fine-tuning large language models using the Hugging Face `transformers` library.

 ## Setup